ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 The structure fields are defined as follows:

-- "token_type" is a 2-octet integer, in network byte order.
-This type indicates the issuance protocol used to generate the token.
-Values are registered in an IANA registry, {{token-types}}.
-Challenges with unsupported token_type values MUST be ignored.
-This value determines the structure and semantics of the rest of the structure; see {{token-types}} for the registry information which establishes and defines the relationship between "token_type" and the contents of the TokenChallenge message.
+- "token_type" is a 2-octet integer, in network byte order, as described above.

 - "issuer_name" is a string containing the name of the issuer.
 This is a hostname that is used to identify the issuer that is allowed to issue